 2013-14: Molin returned to Sweden on loan from the Stars once again — splitting the year between Brynas in the SHL and second division club Rogle.
 In 21 SHL games he had 3 assists and was -3 with no penalties; averaging seven minutes of ice time on the fourth-place club.
 Molin did not appear in any playoff games.
 In 21 games with Rogle he scored 2 goals with 10 assists and was -1 with 4 penalty minutes.
 Rogle finished seventh in the 14-team AllSvenskan but just missed securing elevation to the SHL for 2014-15 — placing first in the four-team play-in series before finishing third behind Orebro HK and Djurgardens, in the six-team Kval Series.
 Molin scored 2 goals with 6 assists and was +4 in 14 post-season games.

 Molin was described by Dallas Stars scout Rickard Oquist at the time he was signed in to a contract in May 2012 as "...a skilled creative forward who can play center and wing.
 He is a good two-way player who plays responsibly on defense.
 He's not physically there yet but will get there and he has very good upside.
 He's a smart player and is very good at setting up his teammates."
-Two years later he is still a work in progress and continues to skate for Rogle in the Sweden second league.
+To this point he remains a work in progress.
+He has put up career-best numbers in the ECHL in 2015-16 but whether he can do the same at higher levels of hockey is uncertain.